Gaaaga/gianna-portfolio/content/journal/beyond-the-code.md

 That moment stuck with me.

-It became the starting point of our Online Booking project at MoeGo.
+It became the starting point of our Online Booking project at my last company.
 And more than that — it was the moment I started shifting how I saw my role.

 Not just as an engineer writing code, but as someone who builds with context, purpose, and empathy.
 Someone who asks, *Why does this even matter to the person using it?*